Test (wrestler): Death

 On March 13, 2009, Martin was found dead in his Tampa, Florida apartment, four days prior to what would have been his 34th birthday.
 A neighbor noticed Martin had been lying motionless on his couch for some time, prompting them to call authorities.
 Painkillers and steroids were found in his apartment, and he appeared to have died during a meal since a half-eaten pizza and soda were found near his body.
-Toxicology analysis would reveal that Martin's death was caused by an accidental overdose of the prescription pain medication oxycodone.
+Toxicology analysis revealed that Martin's death was caused by an accidental overdose of the prescription pain medication oxycodone.
 His body was cremated and his remains were flown to his family in his hometown of Whitby.

 Forensic pathologist Bennet Omalu later examined Martin's brain and determined that he suffered from severe chronic traumatic encephalopathy (CTE), a brain condition caused by repeated concussions and subconcussive head injuries.
 Fellow Canadian wrestler and one of Martin's idols, Chris Benoit, also suffered from CTE before his death in June 2007, and it was theorized to be a factor in Benoit's double-murder and suicide.